Holiday parties are growing, and so are embarrassing employees

 Almost 90 percent of companies will host a holiday party this year, up from its lowest point of 81 percent in 2008, according to global executive search firm Battalia Winston.
 In 2015, 85 percent of companies were having holiday parties.

 And it’s probably because of how great things are looking for the new year.
 Sixty-four percent of companies say they’re looking to grow and hire in 2017.
-Half of companies are hosting parties to boost employee morale and celebrate a successful year.
+Half of the companies are hosting parties to boost employee morale and celebrate a successful year.
 It seems as though holiday parties aren’t going anywhere, either.

 “Ninety-three percent of respondents said that regardless of company revenue, their company’s holiday party would be the same as – or even better than – the previous year’s,” the report says.
 This is only one point higher than last year.